sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

                       - if required during scheduling, and the node label is missing, pod will not be scheduled
                       - if preffered, and label is missing, scheduler will ignore node affinity rule, and place it on node anywhere

-- DuringExecution -  state pod is running and a change is made in the env that affects node affinity By default, DuringExecution is set to default.
+- DuringExecution -  state pod is running and a change is made in the env that affects node affinity.
+By default, DuringExecution is set to default.
 ```